pemcg/manageiq-automation-howto-guide/chapter15/options_hash.md

 ### Correlation with the Provisioning Dialog

 The key/value pairs that make up the Options Hash initially come from the Provisioning Dialog.
-If we look at an extract from one of the Provisioning Dialog YAML files, we see the dialog definitions for the _number\_of\_sockets_ and _cores\_per\_socket_ options...
+If we look at an extract from one of the Provisioning Dialog YAML files, we see the dialog definitions for the _number\_of\_sockets_ and _cores\_per\_socket_ options:

 ```
       :number_of_sockets: